david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 ## <a name="using-workbench"></a> Using OpenVINO: Deep Learning Workbench
-The DL Workbench is a tool to help assess model perfromance in OpenVINO, in terms of both speed and accuracy.
+The DL Workbench is a tool to help assess model performance in OpenVINO, in terms of both speed and accuracy.
 The workbench will automatically run the Model Optimizer on supported Caffe, ONNX, MXNet, and TensorFlow models, and then provide performance estimates based on tuning model parameters and selected target hardware.

 ## <a name="using-sample-application"></a> Using OpenVINO: Sample Applications